vetscience/HPGAP/README.md

 ## Run the pipeline

 To run the pipeline, first, you need to prepare the configuration file (see "setting the configuration file").
 After that, you can use the following command to generate a "HPGAP.main.sh", which contains the specific command lines for running each step of the analysis.

+**Warning**: HPGAP.main.sh and allcfg.yml should be regenerated if you change the configuration file.

 ~~~bash
 udocker run -v <HPGAP path>:<HPGAP path> -v <your host working directory>:<your host working directory> --env="PATH=<HPGAP path>:/usr/local/bin/:/usr/bin:/bin/" HPGAP_c1 /bin/bash -c 'HPGAP.pl --config <the path to your configuration file>'